 So was Arnold before he became California’s governor.
 George W. Bush was widely perceived as (and indeed, referred to by the media as) ‘the guy you want to have a beer with.’

-Sitting president Donald Trump is this concept on steroids.
+Sitting president Donald Trump is politics marketing on steroids.

 Donald Trump comes from a media background.
 He ran Univision, had his own TV show, and has been consistent tabloid fodder for decades.
-Even now, as the POTUS, he seems very concerned with his media ratings and polls, which are, in effect, political media ratings.
+Even now, as the POTUS, he seems very concerned with his media ratings and polls, which are, in effect, politics marketing: media ratings.